-Finding ways to keep yourself feeling, relatively (I mean if you’re not a little dirty, then you’re not trying hard enough!), clean and refreshed on a backpacking trip is key to your overall enjoyment.
+Finding ways to keep yourself feeling, relatively (I mean if you’re not a little dirty, then you’re not trying hard enough!), clean and refreshed on any overnight or long-term trip is key to your overall enjoyment.
 Here are some tips to keep in mind:

 - Bring the best backpacking soap for washing your hands, face, hair, dishes, or whatever else you want clean.

 - Staying clean is important to prevent thigh chafing, butt chafing, or just generally, chafing.
 Dirt and sweat will contribute to irritating your skin in these hot spots.
 A good lightweight backpacking towel that dries quickly is highly recommended.

 - Brush your teeth – don’t forget a toothbrush and toothpaste (organic, biodegradable is best practice)

 - Moist wipes can be a great way to wipe dirt, sweat, and skin protectants (sunscreen & bug spray) off at the end of the day

 - Bring a cathole trowel and know the correct method of disposing of *ahem* human waste.